Shagshag/prestashop-documentation/AdminTabCore.md

 * Visibility: **protected**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
-* This property is defined in classes\AdminTab.php line 113
+* This property is defined in [classes/AdminTab.php line 113](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AdminTab.php#113)

 ### $_tmpTableFilter